 According to naturopathic doctor Amy Rothenberg, “The majority of our immune system is generated in our gut, so it’s important to focus our attention there.”
 She explains that probiotic supplements promote “a diverse and robust microbiome,” which helps the body ward off infections.
 This LoveBug supplement combines probiotic strains with other doctor-approved ingredients like vitamin C, zinc, and echinacea.

-All three doctors agree that regular handwashing is one of the best ways of staying germ-free.
-There’s no need to seek out antibacterial hand soap, so choose one you’re more likely to use, whether because you like the scent, it leaves your hands feeling soft, or it’s just nice to look at.
-“It has been proven that simple handwashing with soap and water is as effective as using hand sanitizers,” says Rothenberg.
+All six experts agree that regular handwashing is one of the best ways of staying germ-free.
+There’s no need to seek out antibacterial hand soap, so choose one you’re more likely to use, whether it’s because you like the scent, it leaves your hands feeling soft, or it’s just nice to look at.
+“Antibacterial soap kills a lot of bacteria, including the natural ones on our hands,” says Voigt.
+“We have natural protective bacteria on us, so we don’t need to constantly kill all of our own bacteria.”
 The CDC recommends washing your hands for at least 20 seconds, and Rothenberg says to always wash “after being around a person who is symptomatic, before preparing food, [and] before eating.”
+Mysore advises taking the time to wash underneath your fingernails as germs can linger there as well; and making sure your hands are clean before putting in or taking out contact lenses as viruses and bacteria can be introduced through the eyes.

 For cleaning hands on the go, Shearer says “alcohol-based hand sanitizers are convenient [and] keep bioparticles off your hands.”
 This doesn’t mean you need to use hospital-grade Purell.
 Anything with alcohol will work, like this Aesop “rinse-free hand wash,” a favorite of Strategist beauty writer Rio Viera-Newton’s.
 She says it’s “worth the investment.”